back2dos/cix/README.md

   }
   &:hover ${{
     background: $color,
-    div: ('
+    div: '{
-      background: blue,
+      background: blue;
-    ')
+    }'
   }}
 ')
 ```

 You should avoid mixing syntax in this manner.
 It's mostly meant to easy copy-pasting styles from one syntax into another.
+Please note that in a haxy rule set, the distinction between a value and a sassy sub-rule is made by looking whether the first non-white-space character is a `{` or not.
+This is relatively fragile.